DHTMLX/docs-suite/docs/guides/events_guide.md

 component.events.detach("eventName");
 ```

-Where **component** is the name of the component of the DHTMLX Suite library (for example, calendar, grid, list, etc.).
+where **component** is the name of the component of the DHTMLX Suite library (for example, calendar, grid, list, etc.).

 The **component.events.detach()** method takes one parameter:

-*eventName* – the name of the event of the component.
+- *eventName* – the name of the event of the component.

 ### Calling events